SalishSeaCast/SalishSeaCmd/docs/development.rst

     $ conda env create -f SalishSeaCmd/environment-dev.yaml
     $ source activate salishsea-cmd
-    (salishsea-cmd)$ pip install --editable tools/SalishSeaTools
     (salishsea-cmd)$ pip install --editable NEMO-Cmd
     (salishsea-cmd)$ pip install --editable SalishSeaCmd

-The :kbd:`--editable` option in the :command:`pip install` commands above installs the :kbd:`SalishSeaTools` package from the :ref:`tools-repo`, the :kbd:`NEMO-Cmd` package, and the :kbd:`SalishSeaCmd` package, via symlinks so that :program:`salishsea` in the :kbd:`salishsea-cmd` environment will be automatically updated as the repos evolve.
+The :kbd:`--editable` option in the :command:`pip install` commands above installs the :kbd:`NEMO-Cmd` package and the :kbd:`SalishSeaCmd` package via symlinks so that :program:`salishsea` in the :kbd:`salishsea-cmd` environment will be automatically updated as the repos evolve.

 To deactivate the environment use: